KatherineMichel/portfolio/doc/2024-recap.md

 Sea life from British Columbia

 ![](2024-recap-images/stanford-artwork.jpg)
-A "favorite" artwork my program made
+A favorite "artwork" my program made

 I had no idea what the Sixth Floor Museum would be like.
 The window where Oswald allegedly stood is behind a glass display.
 It was surreal to stand at the window nearest to it and look down at a perfect view of the motorcade route below.